ychuang1234/0-1-Knapsack-problem-with-binomial-tree-compression-and-quantization/README.md

   ## Description
 First, I create a binomial tree to each bucket of weights (e.g., bucket1: [w:1 - w:9], bucket2: [w:10 - w:19],...).
-The reason of choosing **binomial heap** to record the items is because it only takes **O(1) time** for **deleting**, **inserting**, and **merging operation**.
+The reason of choosing **binomial heap** to record items is because it only takes **O(1) time** for **deleting**, **inserting**, and **merging operation**.
 Second, traverse the heaps to search if there are possible sub-heaps that could be merged into the bucket with higher range of cost.
 After compression, I also quantized the cost in the same bucket to trim some variability in weights, accelerating the process in solving problem.
  <p align="center">
  <img src=https://github.com/ychuang1234/0-1-Knapsack-problem-with-binomial-tree-compression-and-quantization/blob/057e6b00961f6a8722ce889eb0f954df7ea93dfe/compression_process.JPG " width="75%" height="75%">
  </p>